-Option Description Note that enabling the update forwarding feature on a slave server may expose master servers relying on insecure IP address based access control to attacks. allow-v6-synthesis This option was introduced for the smooth transition from AAAA to A6 and from "nibble labels" to binary labels.
-However, since both A6 and binary labels were then deprecated, this option was also deprecated.
-It is now ignored with some warning messages. allow-transfer Specifies which hosts are allowed to receive zone transfers from the server.
-The allow- transfer option can also be specified in the zone statement; in this case, it overrides the allow-transfer statement in the options statement.
+Option Description zone statement; in this case, it overrides the allow-transfer statement in the options statement.
 If this option is not specified, the default is to allow transfers to all hosts. blackhole Specifies a list of addresses from which the server will not accept queries or will not use to resolve a query.
 The server will not respond queries from these addresses.
 The default is NONE.

-6.5.3.7.5.
+6.4.3.7.5.
 Interfaces Options

-The interfaces and ports from which the server answers queries can be specified using the listenon options.
-Table 6.11 describes the listen-on options.
+The interfaces and ports from which the server answers queries can be specified using the listen-on options.
+Table 6.10 describes the listen-on options.

 Option Description listen-on Specifies the port for listening for queries sent using IPv4 addresses.
 The listen-on option takes an optional port number and an address_match_list.
 The server listens on all interfaces allowed by the address match list.
 If a port is not specified, port 53 is used.
 Multiple listen-on statements are allowed.
 For example: listen-on { 5.6.7.8; }; listen-on port 1234 { !1.2.3.4; 1.2/16; }; These statements enable the name server on port 53 for the IP address 5.6.7.8, and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4.
+If the listen-on option is not specified, the server listens on port 53 on all interfaces. listen-on-v6 Specifies the interfaces and the ports on which the server will listen for incoming queries sent using IPv6.
+When { any; } is specified as the address_match_list for the listen-on-v6 option, the server does not bind a separate socket to each IPv6 interface address as it does for IPv4.
+Instead, it listens on the IPv6 wildcard address.
+A list of particular IPv6 addresses can also be specified, in which case the server listens on